goreleaser/goreleaser/www/content/deprecations.md

   foo_template: 'blah {{ .ShortCommit }}'
 ```

-# Expired deprecation notices
+## Expired deprecation notices

-The following options were deprecated for ~6 months and are now unsupported.
+The following options were deprecated for ~6 months and are now fully removed.

-## fpm
+### fpm

-> since 2018-02-17
->
-> removed 2017-08-15
+> since 2018-02-17, removed 2017-08-15

 FPM is deprecated in favor of nfpm, which is a simpler alternative written
 in Go.
 The objective is to remove the ruby dependency thus simplify the